 What should you do after brainstorming?

-Once you’ve come up with some ideas, the next step is to scrutinise their relevance and significance.
+Once you’ve come up with some ideas, the next step is to scrutinize their relevance and significance.
 Is the micro-analysis of the title important to the appeal of the poem?
-Is the colour of the leaves important to the carnivorous nature of the plant?
+Is the color of the leaves important to the carnivorous nature of the plant?
 Circle what’s important, and cancel what’s not.